 When a Member becomes covered under Medicare and continues to be eligible and covered under the Employer Sponsored Plan, Capital Health Plan's coverage hereunder shall be primary and the Medicare benefits shall be secondary, but only to the extent required by law.
 In all other instances, Capital Health Plan's coverage hereunder shall be secondary to any Medicare benefits.
-To the extent Capital Health Plan is the primary payer, claims for Covered Services should be filed with Capital Health Plan first.
+To the extent Capital Health Plan is primary payer, claims for Covered Services should be filed with Capital Health Plan first.

-As provided in more detail below, if the Member's Employer Sponsored health plan coverage is based on their or a family member's current employment, who pays first generally depends on the Member's age, the size of the employer, and whether the Member is enrolled in Medicare based on age, disability, or End-Stage Renal Disease (ESRD).
-There are exceptions to these rules, so to be certain, a Member should always check with their Employer Plan Sponsor to determine whether Medicare pays first or second.
+If your Employer Sponsored health plan coverage is based on your or a family member's current employment, who pays first generally depends on your age, the size of the employer, and whether you have Medicare based on age, disability, or End-Stage Renal Disease (ESRD).
+There are exceptions to these rules, so to be certain, always check with your employer whether Medicare pays first or second.

 Under Medicare, the Employer Plan Sponsor MAY NOT offer, subsidize, procure or provide a Medicare supplement insurance policy to such individual.
-Also, the Employer Plan Sponsor MAY NOT induce such individual to decline or terminate their Employer Sponsored health coverage and elect Medicare as their primary payer.
+Also, the Employer Plan Sponsor MAY NOT induce such individual to decline or terminate his or her Employer Sponsored health coverage and elect Medicare as his or her primary payer.